OliverGray03/MS1-TheGymWarehouse/README.md

 The ideal user of this website is;
 - Is looking for the best gym in their area to sign up to
 - Enjoys personal training and fitness classes
-- Is interested in making new social connections
+- Is a gym member looking to easily and quickly book an upcoming class
 - Provides honest feedback on both the website and gym facility

 ## User Stories